murilogmamaral/airport-forecasting/README.md

-# airport-forecasting
+### Description
-End-to-end project for forecasting passenger flow (arrivals) at Brazilian airports
+End-to-end project for forecasting passenger flow (arrivals) at Brazilian airports, fully automated with monthly updates.
 <br>

 ### Link for application